stratux/stratux-setup/README.md

     # cd stratux-setup

     # bash stratux-setup.sh 2.2|src|[default]
         *the default hostapd is used when no option is passed

 Note, versions prior to ~March 9th, 2016, polluted PATH and .bashrc with redundant info and you should manually edit to clean-up said items.

-- quickly tested on RPi2, Raspbian Jessie Lite
 - requires an ethernet connection
 - if you use a lite image (e.g. Raspbian Jessie Lite) you'll need to increase its size